RileyBurke/JQuery.Weather-Forecast-RB/README.md

 ![image](https://user-images.githubusercontent.com/90390132/163441233-b9d959ea-1dd5-44c5-a140-bb9885d02d6d.png)

-To get the current weather type in the name of a city and press go.
-The icon and weather will update.
+To get the current weather type in the name of a city and press the go button.
+The icon and weather will then update.

 ![image](https://user-images.githubusercontent.com/90390132/163444659-93cfdd82-b5ab-4a9c-a8cf-f67014043116.png)

-If the forecast is enabled you can then press + to open a display of the weather forecast for the next 5 days.
-You can close this by clicking the X button in the top right of the webpage.
-You can change cities and display forecast as many times as you would like.
+If the forecast option is enabled you can then press + to open a display of the weather forecast for the next 5 days.
+You can close this display by clicking the X button in the top right of the webpage.
+You can change cities and display forecasts as many times as you would like.

 ![image](https://user-images.githubusercontent.com/90390132/163444203-0ae334c9-aad3-41d0-b34c-154e456c2cf0.png)